pavedroad-io/pavedroad/assets/templates/assets/README.md

 ### The Template Directory

-A template directory generally resides in *{{repo_name}}{{assets_templates}}* and usually would have the same last element directory name.
+A template directory generally resides in *{{repo_name}}{{assets_templates}}* and usually would have the same last path element directory name.
-However different target directories could share the same template directory so having the same name is not a requirement.
+However, different target directories could share the same template directory so both of these directories are not required to have the same name.
-If possible it is good practice to give them the same name.
+If all of the template files in a template directory are used to generate markdown files in one specific target directory it is good practice to give the directories the same name.

 ### The Makefile Directory

-A makefile directory must reside in *{{repo_name}}{{assets_build}}* and usually would have the same last element directory name as the target and template directories.
+A makefile directory must reside in *{{repo_name}}{{assets_build}}* and usually would have the same last path element directory name as the target and template directories.
 Running _make_ in this directory will build all of its target markdown files that are out of date.
-Note that all three directories have the same last element name of *assets* in the example of this README file.
+Note that all three directories have the same last path element name of *assets* in the example of this README file.

-The required makefile directory files are _Makefile_ and _project.yaml_.
+The required files in a makefile directory are _Makefile_ and _project.yaml_.
-The makefile must have the two directory variables set: *target_dir* and *template_dir* in order to find the target and template markdown files.
+The Makefile must have the two directory variables set: *target_dir* and *template_dir* in order to find the target and template markdown files.
 The _project.yaml_ file must contain any project specific jinja variable settings.
 All other files in the directory are dependency files created by running _make_.

+Generally all of the template files in a template directory are used to generate markdown files in one specific target directory.
+However, different target directories could share the same template directory.
+Each Makefile determines a specific target directory and a specific template directory.
+This allows template files to be used to generate multiple target files using different values for the jinja variables.

 ### The Build Directory